Vedant285/Stock-Market-Predictor/README.md

-# Stock-Market-Predictor
+# Stock Market Prediction Web App
-This project is a web application that predicts the market graph using a 50-day moving average and displays the real vs predicted trend.
-It is designed to be dynamic and works with various companies and stocks.
-The model is built using popular Python libraries such as pandas, numpy, matplotlib.pyplot, pandas_datareader, plotly.express, streamlit, requests, streamlit_lottie, keras.models, and tensorflow.
-The sequential model utilizes Dense Dropout and LSTM layers for accurate predictions.
+This project aims to create a web app that predicts and visualizes the stock market trends for various companies using a 50-day moving average.
+The app uses a sequential model with Dense, Dropout, and LSTM layers to achieve high accuracy.
+The model is implemented in Python using libraries such as pandas, numpy, matplotlib.pyplot, pandas_datareader, plotly.express, streamlit, requests, streamlit_lottie, keras.models, and tensorflow.
+The app allows users to select different companies and stocks and compare the real and predicted graphs.
+The project demonstrates the application of machine learning and data visualization techniques to financial data analysis.

 ## Dependencies
 To run this web application, you need to have the following dependencies installed: